 Our activity directors are busy visiting residents on a one to one basis.
 They have created games, crafts, and phone conversations to keep everyone in touch.
 They have organized car parades and welcome events in our parking lots for all to view from the comfort of their balcony.
 Read more »

 Our residents interact with multiple staff each day.
 Our dining staff, care staff, and activity staff all play part in creating a sense of community.

 As a company, we do our utmost to support our community staff.
 They are the backbone of our operations.
 We know they have the same concerns has our residents – keeping safe and healthy.
 Their level of dedication is impressive.
 We host special theme days to keep morale high.
 It’s not uncommon for a staff member to receive a thank you treat as they start their day.
 In addition, we hold regular Zoom meetings with key staff to keep the communication flowing.
 We recognize that everyone has a part to play in the well-being of our residents.

 (Pictured) Village Green Retirement Campus Staff Celebrating Susan Patnode, RN at Village Green Retirement Community in Federal Way, WA

 A Huge Thank You to Our Superhero Staff

 What I am most proud of and grateful for, is that despite our residents being unable to gather with friends and neighbors over the past several months, we have managed to create a sense of connectedness and safety here at Village Green.
 We have received countless letters and phone calls from residents and family members with the dominant message being one of gratitude as they feel peace of mind living in our community.

 I know the news reports are not favorable as it relates to COVID 19 in senior living communities.
 HOWEVER, we will continue to put our residents and employees first.

-Once again, I am extremely proud of our COVID free accomplishment in the community.
 Thank you to all of our team members -their compelling desire to take care of our residents never wavers.

 Executive Vice President